izure1/klaf/docs/engine/README.md

 ### FileSystemEngine

-**FileSystemEngine** works exclusively in Node.js environments.
+**FileSystemEngine** works exclusively in Node.js, Bun, Deno environments.
 It operates using Node.js's file system module, allowing the creation of database files on your computer to ensure data persistence.

 ```typescript
 import { KlafDocument } from 'klaf.js'